wikimedia/operations-software-transferpy/README.md

 In order to be able to to run the tests you'll need to be able to run the script localy.
 You'll need to have:
 * A remote machine with *passwordless ssh to root user*.
-* Then assign the variable HOST\_NAME as the remote machince hostname in TestTransfer class of transferpy/test/integration/test\_trasfer.py file.
+* Then assign the variable HOST\_NAME as the remote machine hostname in TestTransfer class of transferpy/test/integration/test\_trasfer.py file.

 Then:
 ```